Can Dogs Eat Nopales? What Do You Think?

 1. Leafy Greens

 Green leafy vegetables like spinach, kale, and collard greens are great substitutes for nopales.
-They are high in vitamins, minerals, and fiber, all beneficial to your dog’s health.
+They are high in vitamins, minerals, and fiber and benefit your dog’s health.
 To improve digestibility, offer these greens boiled or lightly steamed.

 2. Green Beans